NUSSETO/History_Code_Archive/README.md

-# NTNU_Code_Archive
+# History Code Archive

-This repository preserves a large collection of code I wrote during my undergraduate studies in mathematics at NTNU.
+This repository contains code I wrote in the past.
+It serves as a record of my early programming journey and learning progress.

 ## Structure

-- `ZeroJudge/` – Solutions to problems from the ZeroJudge.
-File names follow original problem IDs where possible.
+- `ZeroJudge/` – Solutions to problems from ZeroJudge, with filenames matching original problem IDs.
-- `Coursework/` – Coursework submissions from programming-related classes.
+- `Coursework/` – Assignments from programming-related courses.
-- `Unknown/` – Code files with unclear problem context, retained for completeness and future annotation.
+- `Unknown/` – Code files with unclear context, preserved for completeness.

 ## Notes

-- Problem statements for many files are no longer available.
-Code has been preserved as is, with minimal formatting cleanup.
+- Problem statements for many files are no longer available; code is preserved as-is with minimal formatting.
-- This archive is not intended to represent my current skill level but is retained as a record of foundational learning and progression.
+- This archive reflects early stages of learning and does not represent current coding practices or proficiency.
-- Selected files may be annotated or refactored over time as part of a code review and retrospective learning process.
+- Selected files may be annotated or revised over time as part of retrospective learning.

-## Author
+## About me

-Jason Huang | NTNU, BSc in Mathematics | Spring 2023
+Jason Huang
+BSc in Mathematics, NTNU